anderssandstrom/e3-ecmcPlugin_Advanced/README.md

 Parameters: ecmcErrorId: reflects the current errorstate of ecmc.

 Return value: 0 for success or error code.

+In this example a counter value is increased for each call and the coresponding asyn parameter is updated.

 ### int realtimeEnterFnc(void* ecmcRefs), optional
 This callback is called once just before ecmc enters realtime mode (starts rt-thread).
 This is a good place to make any prepartions needed before cyclic processing starts.